kaaristrack/DigiDrum/README.md

 The tutorial for the 30-day challenge can be found [HERE!](https://github.com/wesbos/JavaScript30)

-## Implementation
+## Installation

-- Please fork and clone this repository to your local host, (including img_dox).
+- Please fork and clone this repository to your local host, (including the "public" folder).
-- Open digidrum.html in your browser of choice!
+- Open digidrum.html in your browser of choice, and use the middle row of your keyboard to generate live drumkit sounds!

-## Languages Used
+## Tech Stack

-- JavaScript
+- Atom IDE.
-- CSS
+- Vanilla JavaScript.
-- HTML
+- CSS & HTML.

 ## Screenshot